GiYo-Mi02/MHS-MockUp/api/README.md

     └── [type].ts         # Handler: Get analytics data
 ```

+**CRITICAL:** Handlers are stored in `src/server/handlers/` instead of `api/` directory.
+This is essential because Vercel deploys every `.ts` file in `/api` as a separate serverless function.
+By keeping only `index.ts` in `/api`, we ensure only 1 function is deployed.

 ## Route Mapping

 | Request Path                     | Handler File                      | Extracted Params                  |